Sergi0Pereira/MYSQL/README.md

-# All of my study on DB´s and MySql
+# All of my study on DB´s and MySQL